 What Should You Do If You Are Ticketed for Driving Too Slow?

 If you or a loved one has been ticketed for driving too slow or for any other kind speed-related ticket in New York, it is imperative that you contact an experienced attorney.
 Only by fighting the ticket can you avoid steep fines, points or other penalties.
-Contact the attorneys at The Rosenblum Law Firm for a free consultation: 888-434-0406.
+Contact the attorneys at Rosenblum Law for a free consultation: 888-434-0406.